 - Try Tryptophan OR 5-HTP and maintain for several weeks.
 Start with Tryptophan, and shift to 5-HTP later if you do not have the required results.
 Tryptophan forms 5-HTP (which then forms melatonin and serotonin).
 But some people can have conversion problems (often due to mercury messing with the enzymes or low body temperatures) and will need the 5-HTP instead.

 - Taking good quality omega oils at bedtime sometimes helps.

 - Take magnesium(citrate or aspartate forms are best at night).
 Close to 400mg should do it.

 - Bath in Epsom Salts before bed.
 Use 2 cups, or less, of BP/USP grade Epsom Salts in a hot bath and soak for about 20 minutes or longer.

-- Try collagen (must be hydrolyzed collagen) e.g. Genacol Dosage = 3 capsules at bedtime on an empty stomach.
-For some unclear reason this can induce a deep sleep and is a suitable and safe natural remedy for many.
+- Try collagen (must be hydrolyzed collagen) at bedtime.
+For some unclear reason, this can induce a deep sleep in some and is a suitable and safe natural remedy for many.

 - Adrenal and thyroid problems can cause or contribute to sleep problems.
 Have your adrenals tested with a cortisol saliva test from a reputable lab through your doctors office e.g. DiagnosTechs Labs, or test them yourself at home, by ordering a saliva test kit from Canary Club.
 Some people need a low dose of cortisol/Hydrocortisone 2.5mg at bed-time (in conjunction with other adrenal treatment) to obtain enough cortisol to prevent blood sugar levels from plummeting at night and causing adrenaline to be released, waking you.
 Protein snacks before bed will help in this department.
 Get your circadian rhythms of cortisol correct by checking with the four times a day saliva test.